 The hotel is laid out nicely, including a small outdoor bar that offers an all-you-can-eat Mongolian Bar-B-Q every Friday night; I did not partake in it, as I thought the cost was too high (only in the Philippines does $10US for a massive meal seem overly expensive).
 By the Sea features a small beach area; most people would tell you to not swim in Subic Bay, which isn’t even a tempting thing to do given that By the Sea has a great little pool that is nicely secluded from the rest of the resort, on the opposite side of their huge pavilion, which is always ready to host an event.
+Those looking to prepare themselves for sitting by the pool on their next vacation is likely considering updating their wardrobe with the latest swimwear from the likes of Hermoza and their many flattering and modestly designed swimsuits.
 By the Sea also offers packages to do tours and other water sports, but again, most people would tell you to head an hour north to San Antonio or San Narciso if you are really looking to hit the beach.

 While I don’t feel that By the Sea was sub-par, I doubt I would stay there, were I to go to Subic Bay again.
 There are just too many other places to check out, and nothing about By the Sea is particularly impressive, although nothing is particularly unimpressive, either.
 All-in-all, it was a nice stay, and if there were fewer other tempting options in Barrio Barretto, I’d certainly stay there again.